volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     }
   }

-  // One of the arguments from this list "logs_streaming_disabled log_receiver" must be set logs_streaming_disabled = true
+  // One of the arguments from this list "log_receiver logs_streaming_disabled" must be set logs_streaming_disabled = true
 }